kheops2713/portsplit/man/portsplit.md

 There are known limitations in **portsplit**.

-First of all, do not rely on **portsplit** to differentiate protocols where the server is supposed to talk first.
+First of all, **portsplit** cannot differentiate protocols where the server is supposed to talk first.
 This is simply due to the fact that **portsplit** requires the client to send bytes in order to decide where to forward the connection.
 All clients expecting a server to talk first will fall in the _timeout_ service and hence cannot be differentiated one from the other.

 The string matching is extremely dumb.
-As explained in the _string_ configuration option, the start of a specified byte sequence has to coincide with the first bytes sent by the client.
+As explained in the _string_ configuration option, a specified byte sequence has to coincide with the very first bytes sent by the client.
 It is not possible (yet?) to match a string that would appear in the middle of something initially sent by the client while ignoring the first bytes.
-To go further, we should consider the ability to match Perl-compatible Regular Expressions.
+To go further, we should also consider the ability to match Perl-compatible Regular Expressions.

-Many other features are lacking, including a proper daemonization and a proper flexible logging system.
+Many other features are lacking, including a proper daemonization, a proper flexible logging system and UDP support.

 # BUGS